Kindrad/Kenshi_IO_Continued/README.md

 + Fixes bug when exporting multiple animations at once, animations no longer stack last frame of previous animation.
 + Fixed issue with bone constraints, drivers, etc not being applied to animations on export.
 + Fixed bug related to certain meshes failing to import vertex colors.
++ Fixed fatal crash when importing .mesh files into Blender 3.2
 + I'm sure there are others and I can't remember what they were...

 ### Known outstanding issues: